COMP1100-PAL/comp1100-pal.github.io/_posts/2017-05-22-data-types.md

 f) Order up!
 Jay wants the names of the people who's pizzas are ready.
 Given a set of `Order`s, write a function which extracts the names of the people whose pizzas are ready.

 g) Uh-oh!
-It seems the health inspector is visiting tonight, and for this reason Jay does not want to sell any pizzas with Mystery Meat™ .
-Write a function that deletes all pizzas with Mystery Meat as a primary topping from a set of `Order`s.
+It seems the health inspector is visiting tonight, and for this reason Jay does not want to sell any pizzas with Jay's Mystery Meat™.
+Write a function that deletes all pizzas with Jay's Mystery Meat as a primary topping from a set of `Order`s.